Lovers and Other Strangers: Plot

+Mike Vecchio and Susan Henderson are a couple that have been secretly living together for one year and a half, pretending to each have roommates to not draw the ire of their tradition-minded families; they ultimately announce a proper engagement to be married.
+Amidst their liberated yet simple romance, the couple's extended family are dealing with their own sexual hang-ups.
+Susan's father has been sleeping with his wife's best friend.
+Mike's brother Richie and his wife Joan have grown "incompatible" and are considering divorce.
+Mike's Italian-American parents, Frank and Bea, despite their fractious relationship with each other, are relentlessly trying to dissuade Richie from divorcing.

+As their wedding draws closer, the tangents of Mike and Susan's relatives and their intimate foibles will all come to a head.

 Release

 Home media

 The vinyl LP soundtrack of the film was released by ABC Records in 1971, catalogue #ABCS 0C 15.
 It has not been released on compact disc.
-The film was released by MGM on DVD on July 6, 2004 in full-screen format.
+The film was released on VHS in 1980 by Magnetic Video, but was soon discontinued.
+The Magnetic Video release was a collector's item for many years, but the film was eventually re-released on VHS by CBS/Fox Video in the 1990s.
+It was then released by MGM on DVD on July 6, 2004 in full-screen format.
 The film was released on Blu-ray by KL Studio Classics on March 19, 2019 in anamorphic format with an HD master from a 4K scan of the original camera negative, and includes an audio commentary by film historian Lee Gambin.
 The aspect ratio for the Blu-ray is 1.85.1 (i.e., the screen dimensions of the original film).

 Reception

 Box office

 The film was popular at the box office, earning $7.7 million in gross rentals in North America.
 It recorded an overall profit of $790,000.

 Critical response

 Roger Ebert gave the film 3 and a half stars out of 4, describing it as "pleasant and genuinely amusing a comedy as we’re likely to find this year."
+Leslie Halliwell stated: "Wise, witty and well acted sex farce, with many actors making the most of ample chances under firm directorial control."
+Leonard Maltin was enthusiastic: "Vividly real, genuinely funny movie about side effects, reverberations when young couple get married.
+Film won fame for Castellano, with catch-line "So what's the story?" just one of many memorable vignettes."